sipsmi/vband_dongle/README.md

 Dit           Pin 2
 Dah           Pin 3
 ```
+I use PIN 2,3 here as they are next to ground PIN on some boards so makes for easy wiring.

 ## Step 3
 Then connect the arduino device to your computer USB port.
 Most computers will recognise it as a HID/Keyboard device.